Company van and crew preparing for commercial waste collection

 Training is provided for all roles and refreshed regularly.
 Topics include manual handling, vehicle operation and load restraint, hazardous substance awareness, emergency procedures, and safe use of handling equipment.
 Competence assessments and recorded certificates ensure operatives are qualified for tasks such as driving waste collection vehicles or operating compactors.
 Strong supervision reinforces safe behaviours and ensures procedural compliance on site and during collections.

-Supervisory review and documentation of health and safety procedures Monitoring, Review and Legal Compliance — The company will monitor performance through periodic audits, operational checks and key performance indicators related to safety.
+A large pile of discarded wooden planks, particle boards, and other construction debris is situated against the side of a white residential building with dark brown window shutters.
+The debris includes pieces of timber, some with rough, splintered edges, and sheets of fibreboard with varying textures and colors, predominantly light brown and beige.
+The pile extends across the foreground, partially obstructing the view of the building's lower wall and windows.
+The building's exterior features horizontal siding, and the windows are aligned symmetrically, each with matching dark brown open shutters.
+The scene is set outdoors, on a paved driveway or yard area, with the sky visible in the background.
+The overall environment indicates a typical domestic setting in, or near, Sydenham, suggesting the involvement of a professional rubbish removal service such as Commercial Waste Sydenham handling waste disposal or clearing projects in the area.
+The lighting appears natural, possibly on an overcast day, providing even illumination of the scene's details.
+Monitoring, Review and Legal Compliance — The company will monitor performance through periodic audits, operational checks and key performance indicators related to safety.
 Regular review of risk assessments and the health and safety policy ensures alignment with evolving regulations and industry best practice for commercial waste management.
 The policy will be reviewed at least annually, or sooner following a significant incident or change in operations affecting rubbish removal services.
 Compliance with applicable statutory duties and waste management legislation is a core expectation.

 Emergency Preparedness — Emergency arrangements cover vehicle incidents, fire, spill response and first aid.
 Vehicles and depots are equipped with spill kits, fire extinguishers and means of summoning assistance.
 Staff receive emergency procedure training and regular drills are conducted to maintain readiness.
 The company will liaise with emergency services when complex or hazardous incidents occur.